Aditya Birla Group: Areas of operation

 The Aditya Birla Group operates across 36 countries in Asia, Europe, Africa, and the Americas.

 Metal: Hindalco founded in 1958.
 Four years later, GD Birla set up India's first integrated aluminium facility at Renukoot.
 In 2007, Hindalco acquired Atlanta-based aluminum manufacturer Novelis Inc. for $6 billion.
 This made Hindalco the world's largest aluminum rolling company and a major producer of primary aluminum in Asia.
 Its subsidiary, Birla Copper, operates Asia's largest single-site copper smelter.

 Cement: The group is the largest cement producer in India.
 It operates under the brand name UltraTech Cement.

 Textiles: Aditya Birla Textiles consists of Textiles (linen and wool), acrylic fiber, and overseas spinning sectors, with manufacturing units across five countries.
 Its acrylic fibre business has a capacity of about 125,000 tonnes.

 Carbon Black: Birla Carbon produces and supplies carbon black additives for tires, plastics, paints, and electronics.
 It has manufacturing units in Marietta and Taloja.

 Chemicals: Established in 1984, Aditya Birla Chemicals produces chlor-alkali and caustic soda, with 8 units in India and 1 in Thailand.

 Financial Services: Aditya Birla Capital manages around Rs.
 3.6 trillion AUM and has a lending book of about Rs.
 943 billion as of 31 March 2023, through its subsidiaries and joint ventures.

 Fashion and Retail: A fashion and lifestyle company headquartered in India, Aditya Birla Fashion and Retail Ltd. (ABFRL) was renamed from Pantaloons in 2015 after Aditya Birla Nuvo acquired major stakes in 2012.

 Insulators: Aditya Birla Insulators is India's largest and the world's third-largest insulator manufacturer.

 Renewables: Founded in 2011, Aditya Birla Renewables Limited (ABRL), ABReL is a provider of solar, wind, and hybrid power solutions to public and private-sector customers across India.
 It operates 2.3 GW renewable capacity in 9 Indian states and announced 4.5 GW by FY2026 through utility and commercial projects.

 Mining: The group has mineral resource operations through its subsidiary Essel Mining Industries Ltd.

+Sports: Aditya Birla Group owns major stake in the IPL team Royal Challengers Bangalore, which it acquired ahead of the 2026 season.

 Construction & Infrastructure: The group has a strong presence in the construction and infrastructure sector through its joint venture.

 Telecom: The group has a presence in the telecom sector through its joint venture, Vodafone Idea.

+Trading: Aditya Birla Global Trading (formerly Swiss Singapore Overseas Enterprises) is a diversified commodities trader, dealing with commodities across agri products, energy and agri inputs.

 Besides these sectors, the group has also ventured into paints, e-commerce for building materials, and DTC retail via TMRW.